isabella232/ContentTypeDeploymentPnP/README.md

     ![SPO_MainMenu](./README-Images/SPO_MainMenu.png)

     1\.
 Select CSV file.
 Path:
     > Select this option to specify the CSV file you are using to deploy.
+Once selected, you will also see an output of how the script parsed your CSV file.

     2\.
 Enable Email Column Creation: True
     > Select this option to disable/enable automatic Email Column creation.
 Default value is 'True'.